Einstürzende Neubauten: 2000s

-It was announced on the band's website that it would be undertaking a "small (mostly) UK tour" in April 2007, but playing in Hannover on 22 April beforehand.
-Musterhaus No. 8 Weingeister ("Wine spirits") was released on 6 April, forming the final instalment of the Musterhaus series.
+It was announced on the band's website that it would be undertaking a "small (mostly) UK tour" in April 2007, but playing in Hanover on 22 April beforehand.
+Musterhaus No. 8 Weingeister ("Wine spirits") was released on 6 April, forming the final installment of the Musterhaus series.

 A new commercial album was made available later in the year, the first release since 2004's Perpetuum Mobile.
 The new album, Alles wieder offen ("All open again"), was released in 2007 without the backing of a label, a move the band had intended to make with Perpetuum Mobile.
 Fans who were part of the paid EN community at neubauten.org received access to an album with the same tracks plus a number of extra songs, and an optional DVD about the making of the album.
 The band also filmed a video for "Nagorny Karabach".
 They spent the first half of 2008 touring for the album, playing 32 dates in 19 European countries.